ankit-gubrani/ClientContextSession/README.md

 of AEM Users Group Hyderabad.
 Under content module there are certain custom client context components which can be added to client context and utilized.

+Here is the link to HTML Presentation : [Content Personalization with AEM](http://ankit-gubrani.github.io/ClientContextSession/#/)

 Building
 --------